sign: Hopewell Rocks

 Big Cove as seen from walking on the beach

-Two two RV Gypsies heard some say that they counted the steps down as 96 steps.
-Each day the two RV Gypsies did walk down these stairs to get to the beach, but each day they found a different way off the beach.
-The first day, they climbed over big rocks to get to Demoiselles Beach (that was difficult).
-The second day they walked a distance behind these stairs and found a short set of stairs up to a parking lot.
+Two two RV Gypsies heard some people say that they counted the steps down as 96 steps.
+Each day the two RV Gypsies walked down these stairs to get to the beach, but each day they found a different way OFF the beach.

 clock and sign warning